Port monitoring with PRTG

 - Keep an eye on connections using UPD and TCP protocols

-Port monitoring: What you’ll find on this page
+PRTG port monitoring: What you’ll find on this page

-PRTG makes port monitoring easy
+PRTG makes port monitoring as easy as it gets

 Keep an eye on possible port security issues